 It will be interesting to see whether these proposed amendments to the LGPS Regulations are revised and refined now that the consultation process has come to an end and once the feedback is evaluated.

 As well as amending the LGPS Regulations to implement New Fair Deal, the consultation sets out a number of other proposed changes to the legislation in relation to the Government’s policy on pensions freedom and choice and also to address issues of good stewardship of the scheme.
 The main changes being proposed are:

-The requirement for employer consent to early retirement will be removed for deferred members whose pension benefits were earnt under the 2008 scheme and who retire between the ages of 55 and 60.
-As these benefits are actuarially reduced they are cost neutral to the fund, so there is no need for the consent requirement.
+The requirement for employer consent to early retirement will be removed for deferred members whose pension benefits were earned under the 2008 scheme and who retire between the ages of 55 and 60.
+As these benefits are actuarially reduced they are cost-neutral to the fund, so there is no need for the consent requirement.

 We can assist local authorities, other best value authorities, and contractors with all aspects of public sector outsourcing arrangements and participation in public sector pension schemes.

 For further advice on any issues relating to pensions, contact our pension solicitors.